-Drawing and taking walks are still my favorite activities.
-I also love to cook and eat delicious vegan food, get lost in produce at the farmer's market, and go on city runs with my dog, River.
+I grew up in rural North Carolina, in a house that doubled as a studio, near a tiny river.
+Most of my time was spent drawing and walking in the woods.
+Drawing and taking walks are still my favorite activities, but I now live in Oakland, California in an apartment that doubles as a studio, near Lake Merritt.
+When I'm not drawing, I love to cook and eat delicious vegan food, get lost in produce at the farmer's market, and go on city runs with my dog, River.

 Art of Protest: Empowering Students to Engage in Civic Action, DC Project Zero Global Competence Workshop (2017) | What is Visualized Research?
 The Story of Voke, a Digital Platform for Art Education Research, National Art Education Convention (2014) | VCU Art of Nursing: Research Findings from a Museum-based Interprofessional Education Model, National Art Education Convention (2014) | Constructing Arts Knowledge: Constructivist Art Explorations in an Inclusion Preschool Classroom, Intersections: Arts and Special Education Conference (2013) | Arts Integration in Rural Schools in Is it Time for a National Coalition for Arts Integration?
 A Conversation Between State Programs and a Graduate Research Team, Arts Education Partnership National Forum (2012)